dwilding/latex-brackets/README.md

 LaTeX Brackets also provides some convenient keyboard features.
-If the cursor is between a pair of opening and closing brackets then the backspace key removes the whole pair, and if the cursor is directly before a closing bracket then the delete and tab keys remove and, respectively, move the cursor over the bracket.
+If the cursor is between a pair of opening and closing brackets then the backspace key removes the whole pair.
+If the cursor is directly before a closing bracket then the delete key removes the bracket and the tab key moves the cursor past the bracket.

 [1]: https://github.com/dwilding/latex-brackets
 [2]: http://projects.gnome.org/gedit/